DEXILANT SOLUTAB Rx

 See Contraindications.
 Avoid concomitant nelfinavir, St. John's Wort, rifampin.
 May decrease atazanavir levels.
 May potentiate saquinavir, digoxin, tacrolimus, methotrexate (consider temporary withdrawal of the PPI); monitor.
 May alter absorption of pH-dependent drugs (eg, iron, erlotinib, dasatinib, nilotinib, mycophenolate mofetil, ketoconazole, itraconazole).
 Caution with drugs that may cause hypomagnesemia (eg, diuretics); monitor.
 Monitor warfarin.
 May cause false (+) results in diagnostic investigations for neuroendocrine tumors; withhold dexlansoprazole ≥14 days prior to CgA level assessment.
 May cause false (+) urine screening tests for THC; use alternatives.
 May interfere with secretin stimulation test; withhold dexlansoprazole ≥30 days prior to assessment.
 SoluTabs: avoid alcohol.

-Diarrhea, abdominal pain, nausea, upper respiratory tract infection, vomiting, flatulence, headache, nasopharyngitis, oropharyngeal pain; rare: hypomagnesemia (w. prolonged PPI therapy).
+Diarrhea, abdominal pain, nausea, upper respiratory tract infection, vomiting, flatulence, headache, nasopharyngitis, oropharyngeal pain; possible C. difficile-associated diarrhea; rare: hypomagnesemia.

 Hepatic (CYP2C19, 3A4); 96.1–98.8% protein bound.